 |d.
 All of the above.|

-Back to the question at hand, the correct answer is “d.”
+Back to the question at hand.
+The correct answer is “d.”
 How can all three be correct?
 Simple, they used different types of clouds, different sized clouds, or both.
-For example, a white fluffy cumulus cloud holds about 1/2 gram of water per cubic meter, while a cumulonimbus cloud can hold up to 5 grams of water per cubic meter – 10 times as much in the same volume.
+For example, a white, fluffy cumulus cloud holds about half a gram of water per cubic meter, while a cumulonimbus cloud can hold up to five grams of water per cubic meter—10 times as much in the same volume.